JordanEisinger/data_science_projects/README.md

 # python_projects
-Fun python data science projects
+Repo for fun python data science projects I can work on in my own time.

-Test Test Test